 - Know if You Need to Prepare a TPAR

-The Australian Taxation Office (ATO) website has the list of who has to report.
+The Australian Taxation Office (ATO) website has a list of who has to report.
 The following are included:

 - If your business is primarily in the building and construction industry.